Betty by Gary Delainey and Gerry Rasmussen for August 12, 2023

 7. Fsm

-flying spaghetti monster 11 months ago
+flying spaghetti monster over 1 year ago

 if you’re that concern, invest in minted precious metals. at least you can feel somewhat secure that the source was ethical.